johnnovak/gridmonger-site/source/annotations.rst

 Notes
 =====

 A *note* is a textual comment linked to a cell.
 Notes can optionally have a marker, which is some symbol that is displayed in the cell.
 There are four marker types to choose from:

 None
     No marker; only a little triangle is displayed in the top-right corner of the cell.

 Number
-    An automatically-incrementing number inside a disc.
-The colour of the disc can be chosen from four predefined colours.
+    An automatically incrementing number.
+The background colour can be chosen from four predefined colours.

-    Numbers are assigned in left-to-right then top-to-bottom, normal English reading order.
+    Numbers are assigned in left-to-right then top-to-bottom (normal English reading order).
 Numbering restarts from 1 on each level.
-Notes are renumbered automatically whenever a new numbered item is added, or an existing one is deleted,
+Notes are renumbered automatically whenever a new numbered item is added, or an existing one is deleted.

 ID
-    An identifier of up to two characters consisting of English letters and numbers.
+    An identifier of up to two characters in length consisting of English letters or numbers.

 Icon
     An icon chosen from a predefined set of 40 icons.

 To create a note, press the :kbd:`N` key in a non-empty cell.
-A cell cannot have more than one note; if you press :kbd:`N` in a cell that already contains a note, you'll be editing it.
+A cell cannot have more than one note; if you press :kbd:`N` in a cell that already has one, you'll be editing it.
 To erase a note, press :kbd:`Shift+N`.

 You can insert line breaks into the note text with :kbd:`Shift+Enter`.

-If the cell already has some content (e.g. a pressure plate or a teleport), placing a note with a marker in it overwrites its previous content.
-If you want to keep the cell's content, just use the **None** note type, which just displays a little triangle in the top-right corner while keeping the cell's content intact.
+If the cell's floor is non-empty (e.g. it contains a pressure plate or a teleport), placing a note of type **Number**, **ID** or **Icon** will clear its content.
+If you want to preserve the cell's content, use the **None** marker type, which will only display a little triangle in the top-right corner of the cell while keeping its content intact.

-Conversely, if you overwrite a marker-type note with some cell content (e.g. a teleport), the note won't be deleted, but it will be converted to the **None** type, so the new cell content and the note can coexist.
+Conversely, if you overwrite a note of type **Number**, **ID** or **Icon** with some cell content (e.g. a teleport), the note won't be deleted, but it will be converted to the **None** marker type, so the new cell content and the note can coexist.

 The note under the cursor is displayed in the *notes pane* below the level, which can be toggled with :kbd:`Alt+N`.
 You can also hover over a cell with